(some (context))

 An atom is almost like a primitive type, except it also includes symbols, bound variables and some other oddities specific to each language

-Don’t believe that (+ (* 2 3) 7) is just a tree?
+Don’t believe that (+ (* 2 3) 7)

 How about now.